StackStorm/st2docs/docs/source/mistral_yaql.rst

 Other YAQL Functions
 ++++++++++++++++++++
-YAQL has a list of built-in functions to work with strings, dictionaries, lists, and etc. Some of these are pass thru to python built-in functions (i.e. int, float, pow, regex, round, etc.).
+YAQL has a list of built-in functions to work with strings, dictionaries, lists, and etc. Some of these are pass thru to Python built-in functions (i.e. int, float, pow, regex, round, etc.).
 Mistral includes additional workflow related functions to the list.
 For example, the call to function ``<% len(foobar) %>`` to get the length of the string ``foobar`` returns the value ``6``.
 The following is a curated list of commonly used functions.
 Please visit the YAQL